Where we've got to with the campaign

 We requested to see reports which were submitted by Cicero as part of their pre-application process.
 Initially, this request was refused by NFDC but subsequently the reports were released under the Freedom of Information Act.
 However, some crucial information is missing from the reports - some refer to missing appendices - and NFDC say they have no record of these appendices...This rather reduces the usefulness of the information to anyone - local planning authority or local community action group.
 Nevertheless, we have passed the Transport Assessment onto our consultant for review, notwithstanding the missing appendices.
 You can view those reports here.

 What support have we had from local councillors?
 When the Local Plan was voted on last summer by NFDC Councillors, Jacqui England (Independent) proposed an amendment, seconded by Jack Davies (Lib Dem) to withdraw SS6 from the Local Plan.
 Whilst we had support for this from most Liberal Democrats and some independent councillors, it was wholeheartedly rejected by the Conservative Councillors.
 They voted for the inclusion of SS6 in 2018 and again in 2020.

 We would encourage all of you to continue to lobby your District and Town councillors with your concerns and to ask them whether they are prepared to represent you, their constituents, and to ensure that the concerns are raised and properly dealt with at pre-application and planning application stage.

-We firmly believe we have the evidence to show that the development of SS6 will have a detrimental effect and remain committed to objecting to any form of development which affects the tranquillity and environmental quality of our network of local lanes
+We firmly believe we have the evidence to show that the development of SS6 will have a detrimental effect on the locality and remain committed to objecting to any form of development which affects the tranquillity and environmental quality of our network of local lanes